ppacer/ppacer.github.io/src/content/docs/start/intro.md

 }
 ```

-At this point we can add a DAG into `dag.Registry` in our main function, like
+We can now add this DAG to the `dag.Registry` in our `main` function, like
-this:
+so:

 ```go
     ...